Chiefs WR Kadarius Toney reportedly won't play in Super Bowl LVIII vs. 49ers - Yahoo Sports

 What a difference a year has made for Kadarius Toney.

-This forced Kansas City head coach Andy Reid to refute to the allegation of the Chiefs fabricating an injury.
+This forced Kansas City head coach Andy Reid to refute the allegation that the Chiefs fabricated an injury.
 Toney later came out to apologize and say he was never talking about the Chiefs, but the New York Giants — the team that drafted him 20th overall in the 2021 NFL Draft.

 When Reid was later asked about whether Toney would even join the team in Las Vegas, let alone play, he said the receiver would practice with the group and they would see.